me-ZaidAli/movie-app-next/README.md

 ## Steps to run

-- Execute `npm install`.
-This'll initialize prismaORM as well.
+- Execute `npm install`
-- Go to the prisma directory and execute `npx prisma dev migrate`.
-This'll apply all your migrations to your database.
+- Go to the prisma directory and execute `npx prisma dev migrate` and `npm prisma generate`.
+This'll apply all your migrations to your database and initialize the prisma client.
 - Go to [https://github.com/settings/developers](https://github.com/settings/developers) and create an app.
 Obtain `CLIENT_ID`, `CLIENT_SECRET` and put them in `.env.local`.
 Make sure to st home url to `http://localhost:3000` and authorization callback to `http://localhost:3000/api/auth/callback/github` in the auth app.
 - execute `npm run dev` to start the server.